Yoga Studies (YGST)

 YGST 6080 Yoga Therapy Practicum (3 semester hours)

 In addition to classroom education, students will participate in mentored Yoga therapy practicum.
-Through internships students will obtain experience and skills in working both one on one with clients and in small therapeutic groups.
+Students will obtain experience and skills in working one on one with clients and/or in small therapeutic groups.
 Students will meet regularly with the instructor to discuss client assessment, therapy plans, and personal and professional development as a Yoga therapist.
-Offering Yoga Therapy training to work with specific populations, including but not limited to persons with the following conditions: cancer, Parkinson's Disease, Multiple Sclerosis, anxiety, depression, eating disorders, addictions, athletic injury, pregnancy, chronic pain, etc.

 YGST 6082 Comparative Mysticism (3 semester hours)